Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

-ELMO [@peters-18] and BERT [@devlin-18] both use deep learning to take word vectors (a la word2vec) to create representations that make sense given a word's context.
+ELMO [@peters-18] and BERT [@devlin-18] both use deep learning to take word vectors (a la word2vec) to create representations that make sense given a word's *context*.
 These are also useful features to use in supervised machine learning contexts if higher accuracy is your goal.

 However, these techniques are not always the best tools for social scientists.
-They are not always interpretable&emdash;it is often hard to tell why you got the answer you did [@ribeiro-16], and slightly changing the input the models can dramatically change the results [@feng-18].
+They are not always interpretable&mdash;it is often hard to tell why you got the answer you did [@ribeiro-16], and slightly changing the input the models can dramatically change the results [@feng-18].
 Given that our goal is often understanding our data, it